cbkerr/signac-docs/docs/source/tutorial.rst

 Define groups of job-operations
 -------------------------------

-Sometimes, it can be more convenient to do several operations once and there is no care about the order of these operations.
+It can be more convenient to submit several operations once instead of waiting for previous operation doone and submit new operation manually.
 For instance,

 .. code-block:: python